opendnssec/odslab/opendnssec-lab.md

 1. Add the zone to the enforcer which will in turn inform the zone to be signed:

-        sudo ods-enforcer zone add --zone ods --policy lab \
+        sudo ods-enforcer zone add --zone groupX.odslab.se --policy lab \
                     --input /var/cache/bind/zones/unsigned/groupX.odslab.se \
                     --output /var/cache/bind/zones/signed/groupX.odslab.se

-2. Check the syslog to see that the two daemons started, that the signconf was generated, and that Signer engine signed the zone.
+2. Check the syslog to see that the two daemons started, that the signconf was generated, and that Signer engine signed the zone:

-        > tail -n 100 /var/log/syslog
+        tail -n 100 /var/log/syslog

-3. Have a look on the signconf.
+3. Have a look on the signconf:

-        > less /var/opendnssec/signconf/groupX.odslab.se.xml
+        less /var/opendnssec/signconf/groupX.odslab.se.xml

-4. Have a look on the signed zone file.
+4. Have a look on the signed zone file:

-        > less /var/cache/bind/zones/signed/groupX.odslab.se
+        less /var/cache/bind/zones/signed/groupX.odslab.se

 ## Publish the Signed Zone

 The signed zone is now just a file on disc.
 We have to tell BIND to use this one instead of the unsigned zone file.

-1. Edit the BIND configuration and change the path to the zone file
+1. Edit the BIND configuration and change the path to the zone file:

         sudo vim /etc/bind/named.conf.local